earthly/earthly/docs/guides/basics.md

 ## Efficient caching of dependencies

-The reason the build is inefficient is because we have not made proper use of layer caching.
+The reason the build is inefficient is because we have not made proper use of caching.
 When a file changes, the corresponding `COPY` command is re-executed without cache, causing all commands after it to also re-execute without cache.

 If, however, we could first download the dependencies and only afterwards copy and build the code, then the cache would be reused every time we changed the code.